Lucretius/vault_raft_snapshot_agent/README.md

 ##### Configuration options
 - `role` **(required)** - specifies the role used to call the Vault API.
 See the authentication steps below
-- `serviceAccountEmail` - activates iam authentication and s specifies the service-account to use
+- `serviceAccountEmail` - activates IAM authentication and specifies the service-account to use
 - `path` *(default: gcp)* - specifies the backend-name used to select the login-endpoint (`auth/<path>/login`)

-By default Google Cloud authentication uses the gce authentication type unless `serviceAccountEmail` is set.
+By default Google Cloud authentication uses the GCE authentication type unless `serviceAccountEmail` is set.

 To allow the access to the snapshots you should run the following commands on your vault-cluster:
 ```
-# for iam authentication type
+# for IAM authentication type
 vault write auth/<path>/role/<role> \
     type="iam" \
     policies="snapshots" \
     bound_service_accounts="<service-account-email>"

-# for gce authentication type
+# for GCE authentication type
 vault write auth/<path>/role/<role> \
     type="gce" \
     policies="snapshots" \